-Getting ready for the Camino de Santiago in 2017?
+Getting ready for your Camino de Santiago trip?
 Wherever you go in the world, there will be certain cultural customs and ‘travel etiquette’ you should know about; and the Camino will be no different.
 There are certain conventions you will be familiar with, while other habits you might not be aware of.
 Customs might also change along the way, as you travel across different countries, for instance if you are starting your Camino in France and continuing across Spain all the way to Santiago…

 To help you get ready and immerse you in the local culture we have put together a list of useful Camino tips: dos and dont’s on the Camino de Santiago.